 - In addition to attending an APA-approved program, make sure the program participates in the internship match program and that students in the program have a good success rate for being matched to internships.
 The practice of psychology, like medicine, is largely learned by being apprenticed to experienced practitioners for a large chunk of time.
 Internships function like apprenticeships and you will only be as good as the experience you gain during this crucial aspect of your training.

 - Many smaller universities have Clinical Psychology doctorate programs set up almost like professional school programs.
 However, those attending these programs will still be getting a university degree.
 Some of these programs are quite good and only have a small number of students in the program.
 This may be an opportunity to get intensive personal training.
 Some of these programs give the PhD but more and more are awarding the PsyD.
 These university based PsyD programs in general are better thought of than PsyDs from freestanding professional schools.
-Here is a list of some of the better PsyD programs (I am sure there are others out there I haven’t listed):
+Here is a list of some of the better PsyD programs (I am sure there are others out there I haven’t listed) In general, it would be best to worry less about the name of the degree and more about the status of the school:

 - Baylor University (Waco, TX)